“I don’t know who this Carl Zeiss guy is, but he sure knows his sunglasses.”

 I also wouldn’t recommend these for the avid roadie (to be clear, they’re not designed for that anyway).
 There’s just too much frame blocking your peripheral vision if you’re regularly looking over your shoulder for traffic.

-But those are minor quibbles for what is otherwise a durable, high-performing pair of glasses wrapped in a laid-back aesthetic.
+Minor quibbles aside, the Define’s are a durable, high-performing pair of glasses wrapped in a laid-back aesthetic.
 Baby-blue frames or not, the POC Define Sunglasses ($179.95) will definitely be in my regular rotation moving forward.

 Oh, and if you run into Carl, tell him I said nice work.